What types of tests are done on lungs to diagnose a problem?

-This test is performed by having the patient breathe into a mouthpiece that is connected to an instrument called a spirometer.
+This test is performed by having you breathe into a mouthpiece that is connected to an instrument called a spirometer.
 The spirometer records the amount of air and the rate of air that is breathed in and out over a specified amount of time.
 Some tests require quiet, normal breathing; others are performed by forced exhalation or inhalation after a deep breath.

 Lung Volume Measurements

 This test is performed with you sitting in a sealed booth called a body plethysmograph.
 Changes in pressure inside the booth allow determination of the lung volume.
 This is the most accurate test to measure lung volumes.
 Lung volumes may also be measured when you breathe nitrogen or helium gas through a tube for a specified period of time.
 The concentration of gas in the chamber attached to the tube is measured, allowing estimation of lung volume.